Contramodules for algebraic groups: induction and projective covers: Restriction and induction of contramodules.

 \section{Restriction and induction of contramodules.}

-In this section we define the induction and restriction functors for contramodules, and show that they form an adjoint pair.

-Let $C$ and $D$ be coalgebras, and let$ $ be a surjective coalgebra map.
-Let $(V,\theta)$ be a $C-$contramodule, then $V$ can be viewed as a $D-$contramodule via the following composition:
+In this section, we define the induction and restriction functors for contramodules and show that they form an adjoint pair.
+Let $C$ and $D$ be coalgebras, and let $ \rho:C \rightarrow D$ be a coalgebra map.
+Let $(V,\theta)$ be a $C$-contramodule, then $V$ can be viewed as a $D$-contramodule via the following composition:

-This gives us the restriction functor from $C-$contramodules to $D-$contramodules.
-We will often make use of a slight abuse of notation and write $\theta$ for this composition.
+This is the restriction functor from $C$-contramodules to $D$-contramodules.
+We denote this by $\Res_D^C(-)$ or $(-)|_D$ (with the omission of the map $\rho$) and will often make use of a slight abuse of notation and write $\theta$ instead of $\theta \circ \Hom_k(\rho , V)$ for the composition.

-Now, let $(W,\pi)$ be a $D-$contramodule, we may construct a $C-$contramodule as follows.
-To begin, observe that $C$ naturally has the structure of a $D-$comodule, with the coaction given by the composition of the comultiplication of $C$ followed by the map$ $
+Now, let $(W,\pi)$ be a $D$-contramodule, we may construct a $C$-contramodule as follows.
+To begin, observe that $C$ naturally has the structure of a $D$-comodule, with the coaction given by the composition of the comultiplication of $C$ followed by the map$ $

-Now consider the following two maps from $\Hom_k(D \otimes C, W)$ to $\Hom_k(C, W)$:
+Now consider the following two maps from $\Hom_k(C \otimes D, W)$ to $\Hom_k(C, W)$:

-where in the first map we have used the left $D-$comodule structure on $C$, and in the second we have used the $D-$contramodule structure on $W$.
-As described in Section \ref{Section2}, we have the $k$-vector space Now, by viewing $C$ as a right comodule over itself (via the comultiplication of $C$) we may give $\text{Cohom}_{D}(C,W)$ the structure of a left $C$-contramodule.
-We do this by observing that it is nothing more than a quotient of the free left $C-$contramodule $\Hom_k(C,W)$.
-This construction gives us a (contra-)induction functor from left $D-$contramodules to left $C-$contramodules.
-So as to not cause confusion, we write the induction functor as Observe that if $F: C-$Contra $\longrightarrow $ Vect denotes the forgetful functor, i.e. forgets the contra-action, then we have $\text{Cohom}_D(C,-) = F \circ \text{Ind}_D^C(-)$.
-As we may expect, induction and restriction are related.
-Explicitly we have: \begin{lemma} The induction functor described above is left adjoint to the restriction functor, that is, for all $D-$contramodules $W$ and $C-$contramodules $V$ we have
+where in the first map we have used the right $D$-comodule structure on $C$, and in the second we have used the $D$-contramodule structure on $W$.
+As seen in Section \ref{Section-contra-defns}, we have the $k$-vector space Now, by viewing $C$ as a left comodule over itself (via the comultiplication of $C$) we may give $\text{Cohom}_{D}(C,W)$ the structure of a right $C$-contramodule.
+We do this by observing that it is nothing more than a quotient of the free (right) $C$-contramodule $\Hom_k(C, W)$.
+This construction gives us an induction functor from $D$-contramodules to $C$-contramodules.
+We write the induction functor as